-For hypothesis 5, this result is contradictory to the previous study conducted by Fidanoski et al. (2014), where a positive correlation was found between board education levels with accounting-based measures.
-For hypothesis 6, this result is similar to the previous study conducted by Anderson et al. (2016).
-The diversity of education level entitled to the board of commissioner members led to the enhancement of firm value.
-This result is consistent with the resource dependency theory, which stated that a more diverse board is the key resource to a company's success.
-The higher education level of board members can improve managerial decision making, which is, in turn, will give a positive impact on firm value.
+For hypothesis 5, this result is contradictory with the previous study conducted by Fidanoski et al. (2014) where a positive correlation was found between board education levels with accounting based measure.
+For hypothesis 6, this result is similar with previous study conducted by Anderson et al. (2016).
+The diversity of education level entitled to the board of commissioner member led to enhancement of firm value.
+This result is consistent with the resource dependency theory which stated that more diverse board is the key resource to a company's successfulness.
+The higher education level of board members can improve managerial decision making which is in turn will give positive impact on firm value.

 For hypothesis 7, the result of the negative impact is in parallel with previous research done by Ness et al. (2010).
-The research concluded that having board members with finance background have a negative impact on revenue as they are considered to be more conservative and rigid to a new business opportunity.
-Board members with finance expertise are likely more sensitive towards risk that stockholders will suffer and more analytical, while revenue growth via market expansion often involves entrepreneurial skills and efforts.
+The research concluded that having board members with finance background have negative impact on revenue as they are considered to be more conservative and rigid to a new business opportunity.
+It is likely that board members with finance expertise are more sensitive towards risk that stockholder will suffer and more analytical while revenue growth via market expansion often involve entrepreneurial skill and efforts.

 For hypothesis 8, contradicting with resource dependency theory, Hu et al. (2017) argued that education is not a good proxy for board ability.
-However, education still holds an important function as an evaluation criterion for hiring and choosing a potential board.
-Thus, it can be seen that the board does not believe that that particular person's educational background caused failure from the previous member.
+However, education still hold important function as an evaluation criteria for hiring and choosing potential board.
+Thus, it can be seen that board does not believe that failure from by previous member was caused by that particular person educational background.

-The interaction influence test results show only H9, which is not supported.
-The existence of a female member on the board cannot modify the influence of capital structure in a firm's profit.
-However, the female members on the board and the education background (H13) may reduce the negative effect of using higher debts.
+The interaction influence test results show only H9 which is not supported.
+The existence of female member in the board cannot modified the influence of capital structure in firm's profit.
+However, the female members in the board, and the education background (H13) may reduce the negative effect of using higher debts.
 The other hypotheses (H11, H12, and H14) are also supported in this study.
-The results show that the education expertise and experience have an impact on the influence of debt composition in the capital on the firm performances.
+The results show that the education expertise and experience have impact to the influence of debt composition in capital on the firm performances.
 Hillman & Dalziel (2003), Faccio et al. (2016), Usman et al. (2019), and García-Sánchez et al. (2017) mentioned the role of diversity in board characteristics in the capital structures.
-At last, the productivity of managing capital structure has an impact on financial performances.
+At the last, the productivity of managing capital structure has impact to the financial performances.

-5. Conclusion, Implication, and Limitation
+5. Conclusion, Implication and Limitation